alexapostolu/night/README.md

 Linux system requirements:
 - build-essential / base-devel

-You'll need to install the GNU Compiler Collection (GCC) to get access to the `g++` compiler, and once you have that, clone this repo, create a new file called `*.night` where you'll write your code, and you're ready to go!
+You'll need to install the *GNU Compiler Collection* (GCC) to get access to the *g++* compiler, and once you have that, clone this repo, create a new file called `*.night` where you'll write your code, and you're ready to go!
-Just pass in the `*.night` file as a command line argument when you run the code:
+Just pass in the `*.night` file as a command line argument when you run the code.

 **Windows**